Skip to content

 How to Build

-The Checkstyle step is only applicable for the Eclipse Cobol parser project.
+The Checkstyle step is mostly applicable for the Eclipse Cobol parser project.
 You can skip the Checkstyle targets with:

 mvn clean verify -Dcheckstyle.skip=true